The Truth: Nintendo Needs It’s Core, The Casual

 Will the core help turn Nintendo’s next console into a powerhouse?

-Following up on that Nintendo worked the retail channels and had the global shopping channel QVC dishing out their console and then added in the nationwide sports and apparel company The Sports Authority having demos of Wii Fit in every store.
+Following up on that, Nintendo worked the retail channels and had the global shopping channel QVC dishing out their console day and night.
+Even nationwide sports and apparel company, The Sports Authority, had demos of Wii Fit in every store.

-All around it was a direct path straight to the core and the core responded with the Just Dance franchise selling close to 30 million copies, Wii Play alone selling close to 30 million, and the powerhouse Wii Fit franchise selling over a whopping 45 million copies.
-It’s clear that the Wii resonated with the casual but that doesn’t mean it’s a lock that the Wii U will as well, there’s a few deciding factors.
+From top to bottom it was a campaign that took a direct path straight to the core and casual players responded adamantly.
+The Just Dance franchise sold close to 30 million copies, Wii Play sold close to 30 million, and the powerhouse Wii Fit franchise sold over a whopping 45 million copies.
+It’s clear that the Wii resonated with the casual, but that doesn’t mean it is a guarantee that the Wii U will as well.
+There is a few deciding factors.

 Will Nintendo’s core be ready for new hardware?

 I think that they’re ready.
 The average casual user wants to get the most out of their purchase and the Wii’s starting price of $249.99 lasting over a 4-6 year span would be considered a sound investment.